cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *f64

-Specifies the sampling rate.
-Defaults to `1`.
+Floating number to specify sampling rate.

+Sampling is applied on top of filtering, and regardless of the current `sample_interval` of the data.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#sample_rate LogpushJob#sample_rate}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#sample_rate LogpushJob#sample_rate}

 ---